rubencg195/rubencg195.github.io/README.md

 ## 🚀 Deployment

-### Deploy to GitHub Pages (Master Branch)
+### Deploy to GitHub Pages (gh Branch)

-The portfolio is configured to deploy directly from the master branch:
+The portfolio is configured to deploy directly from the gh-pages branch:

 ```bash
 npm run deploy